 - Transportation and neighborhood design

+The MPH in Physical Activity Online can be completed in two years of full-time and three or four years of part-time study while minimally disrupting personal and professional life.
 After acquiring a foundational knowledge in public health through the program’s core requirements, students are encouraged to take electives across a range of disciplines to further explore the relationship between individual behavior, community organizations, societal structures, and physical activity.
 Throughout the coursework and practicum experiences, students will design, implement, and evaluate physical activity interventions in a variety of populations and community settings.

 See all Kinesiology graduate student resources